Idan503/CustomProgressBar/README.md

 ```

 ## Usage
-Here is an example of implmentation in an activity XML file:
+Here is an example of implementation in an XML file:
 ```
 <com.idankorenisraeli.customprogressbar.CustomProgressBar
     android:layout_width="match_parent"